Hi! It’s Annie!

 Wrecking Your Bias-Wrecker:

 This is the kind that happens to me the most often.
 With me I usually stick to a bias for quite a while or just keep my first bias entirely.
 But my bias-wrecker can change quite a bit especially because of how much I love all the members of a group.
-Recently this one has been beating me the most, because recently my bias wreckers for all of my favorite groups changed!
-For BTS my bias has consistently been Jimin, but Yoongi became my bias wrecker.
+Recently this one has been beating me the most, because recently my bias wreckers for almost all of my favorite groups changed!
+For BTS my bias has consistently been Jimin and Namjoon is my bias wrecker.
 For Ateez my bias is Yunho and my bias wrecker recently changed to Wooyoung.
 And for Everglow my bias is Mia and my bias wrecker recently changed to Onda.
 This all can be affected by new comebacks or performances.
-Yoongi’s part in ‘Butter’ was one of my favorite parts, Wooyoung’s work with Felix from Stray Kids on ‘Wolf’ on Kingdom absolutely slayed me, and Onda’s new parts in the new album made me so happy.
+Namjoon’s part in ‘Butter’ was one of my favorite parts (though Yoongi also killed me), Wooyoung’s work with Felix from Stray Kids on ‘Wolf’ on Kingdom absolutely slayed me, and Onda’s new parts in the new album made me so happy.
 I feel like new releases are especially when bias wreckers start rearing their heads.
 Though I’ve fallen for all these members a long time ago, these comebacks started to make me question absolutely everything.
 But I’m also only about a year into being a fan of all of these groups, so you never know what might change or if my current bias wreckers will just stay that way!
 But this category is definitely where I have the most trouble with bias wreckers personally.

 You don’t need to have a bias wrecker if you don’t want to.
 It’s really something just for fun and even having a bias isn’t a requirement for being a fan of any group.
 But if you do end up having a bias and a bias wrecker, just beware of the bias wreckers.
 They will often cause you the most headaches in the best possible way.
 I figured I would talk about something a bit more lighthearted today after the disappointment BTS fans have been facing the past few days between the McDonalds meal and the ‘Friends’ reunion.
 I personally am not particularly swayed either way on these topics.
 McDonalds has always skimped out on merch collaborations in the US and most of the celebrity cameos on ‘Friends’ were the same as BTS’s, though I still think that both of these companies hyped up BTS more than they should have for what we got.
 So I’m pretty middle of the road here.
 But I do think western media needs to start seriously respecting BTS even when they aren’t speaking English.
 And literally any other artist from a country that doesn’t natively speak English for that matter.
 Western media has such a long way to go when it comes to giving respect to different countries and cultures.
 But while it is important to let western companies know that we want more from BTS and we aren’t satisfied with the way they’re treating BTS or any other K-Pop group; we all need to take breaks from all that sometimes.
 Remember to take it easy on yourself too and enjoy the content your favorite groups are coming out with!